 Don’t be sheepish about contacting an attorney

-Drunk drivers are liable for the damages they cause in an accident, whether or not that damage happens to a human.
+Drunk drivers are liable for the damages they cause in any car accident, whether or not that damage happens to a human.
 Although the families of the dead sheep can’t sue for damages, their owner may be able to recover their value by filing a lawsuit against the drunk driver.

 Unfortunately, under Colorado’s rules for its Crime Victim Compensation Fund, farmers may not be eligible for damages to their livestock.
 The fund’s website mentions property damage to lockers, windows and doors, but doesn't mention farmers who've been fleeced by criminals.